 Hop on your bicycle, and explore the Arboretum’s expansive grounds in a new and adventurous way all year-round.

 Bicycling encourages health and wellness, fosters energy conservation, and reduces auto emissions.
 No matter how you choose to tour the Arboretum, please respect the enjoyment and safety of other visitors.
-Please note, bicycle rentals are unavailable for the 2021 season.

 For your convenience and safety, use the bike racks the Arboretum provides.
 Do not attach, lock, or lean bikes on trees, other plants, or structures.
 Bike racks are available at the following locations:

 - Near the Gatehouses at the main entrance

 The Arboretum follows the Illinois Bicycle Rules of the Road published by the Secretary of State’s office; copies are available upon request at the Visitor Center.
 Please follow these bicycling guidelines:

 - Cyclists entering the Arboretum grounds must stop at the Gatehouse to show their timed-entry member pass or guest ticket.
 Passes and tickets are not available for purchase on-site.
 Cyclists without timed-entry admission will be turned away.

 - Obey all rules of the road, comply with all signs and posted speed limits, and yield to pedestrians.

 - Cyclists must ride in the direction of car traffic.
 Please ride in single-file and stay to the right; most Arboretum roads are one-way.

 - Wear a bicycle helmet.
 It is an essential element of bicycle safety.